 Working with the ATC Joint Venture (Alstom, TSO, Costain) on the Crossrail project, we created an industry-first solution that significantly helped to improve the working practices and productivity on an integral part of Europe’s largest infrastructure development.

 ATC – Installing railway systems for Crossrail

-Crossrail is delivering a new railway for London and the South East, building 42km of tunnels, 10 new stations and improving 30 more.
-The finished railway, which will be named the Elizabeth line when it opens in central London in 2018, will be a fully accessible route of 40 stations from Reading and Heathrow in the west to Shenfield and Abbey Wood in the east.
+Crossrail delivered a new railway for London and the South East, built 42km of tunnels, 10 new stations and improved 30 more.
+The finished railway, which is named the Elizabeth line opened in central London in 2022, with a fully accessible route of 40 stations from Reading and Heathrow in the west to Shenfield and Abbey Wood in the east.
 The new service will add 10% to central London’s rail capacity, reduce journey times and increase choice.

-In a world-first, the holes are being drilled by an automated drilling machine (comprising two machine components) developed by Swiss company, Rowa.
+In a world-first, the holes were drilled by an automated drilling machine (comprising two machine components) developed by Swiss company, Rowa.

 budget for the project